 Assemble the tool as shown in Image B and the diagram below for breaking chains.
 Thread the alignment bolt into the body.
 Insert the breaking tip into the spring and drop them into the alignment bolt with the spring under the tip head.
 Thread the push bolt into the alignment bolt above the tip.
-(When breaking cam chains with the 2.2mm breaking tip, the 'Upper Guide for 2.2mm Tip' will be threaded onto the alignment bolt and the 'Lower Guide for 2.2mm Tip' will be placed in the hole in the tool body to support the 2.2mm breaking tip.
-Cover the cam chain tunnel with a rag to prevent parts from falling into the motor.)

 Image B shows a drive chain in place.

-- 1-Place the tool over the chain as shown in Image B. The breaking tip must be withdrawn at least 2mm into the alignment bolt to clear the end of the chain pin.
+1-Place the tool over the chain as shown in Image B. The breaking tip must be withdrawn at least 2mm into the alignment bolt to clear the end of the chain pin.
 Do not withdraw the breaking tip too far into the alignment bolt or it can get hung up inside the alignment bolt.
-One end of the chain pin will be held in position by the end of the alignment bolt, while the other end is held in position by the hole of the tool body. - 2-Tighten the alignment bolt securely against the side plate of the chain, but do not over-tighten or the alignment bolt and tip could drift out of position.
-The alignment bolt is for aligning and supporting the breaking tip, so do not attempt to break the chain with the alignment bolt retracted or you will damage the breaking tip. - 3-Read this step all the way through before beginning.
-Tighten the push bolt by hand only with the lever or a 14mm wrench until the chain pin is pushed completely out and through the hole in the tool body.
+One end of the chain pin will be held in position by the end of the alignment bolt, while the other end is held in position by the hole of the tool body.

+2-Tighten the alignment bolt securely against the side plate of the chain, but do not over-tighten or the alignment bolt and tip could drift out of position.
+The alignment bolt is for aligning and supporting the breaking tip, so do not attempt to break the chain with the alignment bolt retracted or you will damage the breaking tip.

+3-Read this step all the way through before beginning.
+Tighten the push bolt by hand only with a Philips screwdriver or a 14mm wrench until the chain pin is pushed completely out and through the hole in the tool body.
 You will feel some initial tension as the chain pin begins to shear, but afterwards the breaking tip should push smoothly into the chain link.
 IMPORTANT: If the chain pin doesn't start to break free, or you don't feel the breaking tip going into the chain link smoothly, back out the alignment bolt just enough to check that the breaking tip is correctly lined up with the chain pin.
 Once the breaking tip and chain pin are aligned properly, tighten the alignment bolt back down and start over at the beginning of this step.
 Do not apply excessive force or use air tools or you may damage the tool.